mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/hello-world.md

     plugins/
         helloworld/
             webapp/
-                helloworld_bundle.js
+                dist/
+                    main.js
  ```
  - Restart the Mattermost server.
-Navigate to a regular Mattermost page and click on a user's name or profile picture.

-You should see the normal popover replace with your blank one that states "Hello world!".
+Navigate to a regular Mattermost page and observe the new icon in the channel header.
+Shrink the window until it switches into mobile view, and open the channel menu to observe the dropdown text displayed.
+Click on either the text or the icon and observe the alert dialog.